October 21, 2019

 - Leave Digital Information In this day and age, almost all of us have numerous digital accounts.
 Whether you pay all your bills online, have social media accounts, use online streaming subscriptions, or any other online activities, these will need to be handled after you pass away.
 Considering leaving a list of all of your usernames and passwords so your executor and other loved ones can access your accounts to take necessary action.

 - Plan Your Funeral After your death, your family members will be dealing with their emotional grief, and the last thing they want to do is have to plan a funeral.
 Your executor and other family members may even disagree on how to carry out your funeral arrangements.
 By taking the time to select a mortuary, speak with the funeral director, purchase your burial plot or other necessary services, you can save your family and friends time, money, and stress during an already difficult time.
 Once these arrangements are in place, be sure to keep them with your other important documents we mentioned earlier.

-Schedule A Consult With Our Experienced Florida Estate Planning Lawyer
+Schedule A Consult With Our Experienced Delray Beach Estate Planning Lawyer

 The Legacy Law Firm can help with your estate plan, as well as guide you through the process of making the post-death process easier for everyone involved.
 Our estate planning attorneys can help protect your interests, your estate, and your family.
 954-999-9683. or contact us online for more information.